SD-2023-CS10/Project-Version-0/UI/README.md

 ### Profile

 ### Accessibility
+In Development

 ### Network
+In Development

 ### Contact
+Provides the user with help manuals along with a Medcurity representative contact abd/or messaging ticket service to help the user with understanding the system, troubleshooting, and development setup.

+Currently displays the information contained in the UI README.md

 ## Encryption for User Login Information
 The username and password of all users are stored in a database.
 The username is stored as is, but the passwords are stored salted and hashed using the bcrypt algorithm.